-Networking activities for team building
+■ Networking activities for team building

-The Program envisages the implementation of Projects by teams based on the participation of researchers in S&T and HSS, as well as diverse stakeholders from society.
-However, we know that it is not always easy for people from different sectors and areas of expertise to come together on a daily basis to form a team for an R&D project.
+The Program envisages the implementation of Projects by "teams" which aim for co-creation between researchers in S&T and HSS, as well as diverse stakeholders from society, from the beginning of the R&D. However, we know that it is not always easy for people from different sectors and areas of expertise to come together on a daily basis to form a team for an R&D project.

-As such, the Program will conduct the program activities which provide opportunities for

-"networking activities for team building" and support individuals and groups who are considering proposing or participating in R&D.
+As such, the Program will conduct the program activities which provide opportunities for "networking activities for team building" and support individuals and groups who are considering proposing or participating in R&D.